 If you could hire someone for $20/hour, what would you have them do to make your day easier?

 I'm looking for someone that is an avid digital connector and outreach aficionado.
-Someone that is digitally friendly, charming with words, loves organizing outreach funnels, and knows exactly who should be on ilovecreatives.
+Someone that is instinctively digital, efficiently charming with words, believes in outreach funnels, and knows exactly who should be on ilovecreatives.
 Your fast, but not messy.
 Your pro-active, resourceful, and a generous laugher.

 Someone to help me throw events for ilovecreatives.
 Specifically, coming up with the concepts for events, ideas to market them, find partners, and all the logistics.
 If you've got event ideas, let me know!